Author Michael Lewis prevails in 'Big Short' libel appeal

 By a 2-1 vote, the 2nd U.S. Circuit Court of Appeals in New York rejected an appeal by Wing Chau and his firm Harding Advisory LLC over 26 alleged defamatory statements.

-The 2011 lawsuit stemmed from a chapter titled "Spider-Man at the Venetian," which recounted a January 2007 dinner conversation at the Wynn Las Vegas hotel between Chau and hedge fund manager Steven Eisman, who was allegedly betting against collateralized debt obligations that Chau favored.
+Chau sued Lewis in 2011 over a chapter titled "Spider-Man at the Venetian," which recounted a January 2007 dinner conversation at the Wynn Las Vegas hotel between Chau and hedge fund manager Steven Eisman, who was allegedly betting against collateralized debt obligations that Chau favored.

 Many CDOs were backed by residential mortgages that soured as housing prices slid.
 Their unraveling was one cause of the 2008 global financial crisis.